 - Stop fidgeting and refrain from constantly adjusting yourself.

 - Pause, think, and speak in a balanced tone.

 1) Take a deep breath

 We've talked about the benefit of taking a deep breath while trying to be calm in an earlier post.
-The same logic applies here too.
-Besides the obvious benefit of amplifying the supply of oxygen, a deep breath will allow you to recollect your composure and be cool.
+The same logic applies here, too.
+Besides the obvious benefit of amplifying the supply of oxygen, taking a deep breath will allow you to recollect your composure and be cool.

 2) Stop moving your eyebrows

 Whether you like it or not, your eyes are the first escape route for your emotions.
 Your eyes may not be verbal, but they say a lot and that's exactly where your eyebrows come in.
 Angry, sad, excited, and nervous situations have a certain eyebrow movement and position attached to them.
 If you want to hide what you are feeling and thinking, stop moving your eyebrows and ease the tension from your forehead.